 Joshua J. Angel has been a director of the Company since June 2001.
-Mr. Angel is Founder and Senior Managing Shareholder of Angel & Frankel, P.C., a New York based law firm specializing in commercial insolvency and creditors' rights.
-Mr. Angel serves as a director of Dynacore Holdings Corporation.
+Mr. Angel is the founder and Senior Managing Shareholder of Angel & Frankel, P.C., a New York based law firm specializing in commercial insolvency and creditors rights.
+On January 3, 2006 Angel & Frankel, P.C. merged its practice with Cole, Schotz, Meisel, Forman & Leonard, P.A., a general practice law firm.
+Mr. Angel currently serves as senior counsel to that firm.
 Mr. Angel has a B.S. from N.Y.U. and an L.L.B. from Columbia University.